 Censored Data

-In engineering: tests end before all components fail In medicine: studies end before all patients die
+In engineering, tests end before all components fail.
+In medicine, studies end before all patients die.

 The mathematical treatment is identical.
 Maximum likelihood estimation with likelihood contributions from:

-• Failures: contribute density f(t)
+- Failures: contribute density f(t)

-• Censored: contribute survival S(t)
+- Censored observations: contribute survival S(t)

 The Weibull Assumptions

-Some cancers don’t follow Weibull patterns.
+Weibull assumes a specific relationship between time and failure risk.
+It is flexible, but not universal.
+Some cancers do not follow Weibull patterns.
 Some failure mechanisms are more complex.
 The model is useful but approximate.

 Connection to My Thesis

-My thesis work uses Weibull models for series systems with masked failure data—you know the system failed, but not which component caused it.
+My thesis work uses Weibull models for series systems with masked failure data.
+You know the system failed, but not which component caused it.

 Why I Keep Working